itSubeDibesh/React-Internship/Readme.md

 [![wakatime](https://wakatime.com/badge/user/31d076e5-7f32-41dd-b1a2-a772c1767c0c/project/263f7393-70b2-4bcf-b7f0-126106a4a97b.svg)](https://wakatime.com/badge/user/31d076e5-7f32-41dd-b1a2-a772c1767c0c/project/263f7393-70b2-4bcf-b7f0-126106a4a97b)

 This Repository is a collection of react projects while undergoing the React Internship.
-Every projects are defined as per the days of the internship including self-practices and tasks assigned by the mentors.
+Every projects are defined as per the days of the internship including self-practices and tasks assigned by the mentor.

 ## Table of Content